-2. Approval Required

-No other street, driveway, or alley may be gated and no vehicular or pedestrian (traffic) access may be otherwise restricted along any street without the City's express written approval, in accordance with the standards of this section.

-3. New Streets and Alleys
+- 1. All street names and addresses must conform to the Henderson Standard for Street Naming and Addressing, as adopted by the Council. - 2.
+The subdivider must purchase and install street signs in compliance with City standards. - K. Access Streets.
+All access streets must be constructed in compliance with the Standard Drawings and Standard Specifications, as approved by the Public Works Parks and Recreation Director and Fire Chief. - L. Gates and Restrictions on Access to Streets, Driveways, or Alleys.
+The standards of this subsection apply to all residential, commercial, and industrial development.
+They do not apply to individual detached houses with gated private driveways. - 1.
+Gates on Public Streets.
+Public streets and public alleys may not be gated. - 2.
+Approval Required.
+No other street, driveway, or alley may be gated and no vehicular or pedestrian (traffic) access may be otherwise restricted along any street without the City's express written approval, in compliance with the standards of this Section. - 3.
+New Streets and Alleys.
 Permission to restrict access from public streets to private streets or to gate or otherwise restrict access to private streets, driveways, and alleys may be granted by the Public Works Parks and Recreation Director in conjunction with Community Development and Services Director, provided that the proposed design does not result in a restriction of access to any existing street.
 Before approval of any restriction on access to a newly created street or alley, the Public Works Parks and Recreation Director in conjunction with the Community Development and Services Director must forward the request to the Fire Department and any other relevant agencies for their review and comment.

-4. Existing Streets
+4. Existing Streets.

-- (a) In the event that one or more property owners wish to restrict access on an existing public street or alley, the property owners must submit a design review application to the Community Development and Services Department.
-The Community Development and Services Department must forward the application to the City Council for acceptance or rejection.
+a.
+In the event that one or more property owners wish to restrict access on an existing public street or alley, the property owners must submit a design review application to the Community Development and Services Department.
+The Community Development and Services Department must forward the application to the Council for acceptance or rejection.
 The application must be signed by each property owner whose lot or condominium directly abuts the subject street and each owner of property on any cul-de-sacs or loop streets that are primarily accessed by the subject street.
-The fee for such application is the same as for an application for vacation of street rights-of-way. - (b) If accepted, the City Council must remand the application to the Citizens Traffic Advisory Board and Planning Commission for their reviews.
-The applicants must cause a traffic study to be performed in accordance with the specifications of the City's Traffic Engineer, and the results of the study, along with any Police and Fire Department requirements, must be included in a plan presented to the Citizens Traffic Advisory Board.
-The Citizens Traffic Advisory Board must forward the results of their review to the Planning Commission, which must then make a recommendation to the City Council. - (c) Upon receipt of the Planning Commission's recommendation, the City Council must conduct a public hearing and make its final determination to approve or deny the request.
+The fee for such application is the same as for an application for vacation of street rights-of-way.

+- b.
+If accepted, the Council must remand the application to the Citizens Traffic Advisory Board and Commission for their reviews.
+The applicants must cause a traffic study to be performed in compliance with the specifications of the City's Traffic Engineer, and the results of the study, along with any Police and Fire Department requirements, must be included in a plan presented to the Citizens Traffic Advisory Board.
+The Citizens Traffic Advisory Board must forward the results of their review to the Commission, which must then make a recommendation to the Council. - c.
+Upon receipt of the Commission's recommendation, the Council must conduct a public hearing and make its final determination to approve or deny the request.

-5. Decision-Making Criteria
+5. Decision-Making Criteria.